Anti-austerity stand on French left to test Hollande

 By Brian Love

-TOULOUSE, France Growing opposition within France's ruling Socialist Party to Europe's hard line on budget austerity risks undermining President Francois Hollande's efforts to convince markets he is serious about meeting deficit targets.
+TOULOUSE, France, Oct 26 Growing opposition within France's ruling Socialist Party to Europe's hard line on budget austerity risks undermining President Francois Hollande's efforts to convince markets he is serious about meeting deficit targets.

 A rising chorus of critics in the party, meeting in the southern city of Toulouse on Friday for its annual congress, wants Hollande to take a tougher stand on pro-growth policies in Europe to counter a German-led austerity drive.